1945–46 Rochester Royals season

 The 1945–46 Rochester Royals season was the franchise's first season in the National Basketball League.
-This would also be considered the franchise's first official season as the Rochester Royals after previously being a mostly independent franchise that went by the name of the Rochester Seagrams all the way back in 1923 and then used the names of the Rochester Eber Seagrams and Rochester Pros in their last few seasons before utilizing the Rochester Royals name as a professional franchise.
-This season was notable for the fact that the Royals would have the biggest victory in NBL history with a 70–27 blowout win on January 5, 1946, over the Youngstown Bears, who were a new NBL team (who only scored eleven total field-goals and five free-throws that night) that would play in that league for one more season before folding operations altogether.
-They would also win their only NBL championship during that season.
-The Royals would later win an NBA Finals championship five years later in 1951 after they later moved out into the National Basketball Association, with the franchise now currently going by the Sacramento Kings.
+This would also be considered the franchise's first official season as the Rochester Royals after previously being a mostly independent franchise that went by the name of the Rochester Seagrams all the way back in 1923 and then used the names of the Rochester Eber Seagrams and Rochester Pros in their last few seasons before utilizing the Rochester Royals name once they officially became a professional franchise.
+However, if those earlier incarnations are included, this season would represent the franchise's 23rd year of continuous play.
+This season was notable for the fact that the Royals would have the biggest victory in NBL history with a 70–27 blowout win on January 5, 1946, over the Youngstown Bears, who were also a new NBL team (one who only scored eleven total field-goals and five free-throws that night), though they would end up playing in that league for only one more season before folding operations altogether.
+They would also win their only NBL championship (and first professional basketball championship) during that season.
+The Royals would later win an NBA Finals championship five years later in 1951 after they later moved out into the National Basketball Association (which would become their only other professional basketball championship won ever since then), with the franchise now currently going by the Sacramento Kings.

+Roster

+Note: Chuck Connors, Buddy O'Grady, Delbert Rice, and Tommy Rich were not a part of the playoff roster this season for one reason or another.

+Season standings

+NBL Schedule

+Not to be confused with exhibition or other non-NBL scheduled games that did not count towards Rochester's official NBL record for this season.
+An official database created by John Grasso detailing every NBL match possible (outside of two matches that the Kankakee Gallagher Trojans won over the Dayton Metropolitans in 1938) would be released in 2026 showcasing every team's official schedules throughout their time spent in the NBL.
+As such, these are the official results recorded for the Rochester Royals during their first ever season in the NBL.